-- Medication in schools: School officials are prohibited by law from administering medication, including over-the-counter medications, in school.
+- Medication in School: Please remember that we must have a physicians's order to give all medication in school, and it must be given in the Nurse's Office.
+This also includes any over-the-counter medication such as Tylenol or Advil.
 Medications will be given to students only when a Physician's Order for Giving Medication in School form has been filed with the School Nurse, teacher or principal.

 - Routine screenings: All students are screened for height, weight, scoliosis (age 8-16), vision and hearing each year.
 Tests for color perception and eye muscle balance are administered once during a child's school experience.

 - Important State Laws: Regulations of the Commissioner of Education require that a health examination be completed for each public school student in certain grades.
 As part of the required school health examination, students are weighed and their is measured.
 These numbers are used to compute the student’s body mass index or BMI.
 The BMI helps the doctor, nurse or parent know if the student’s weight is in a healthy range.
 Recent changes to the New York State Education Law require that BMI and weight status group be included as part of the student’s school health examination.
 Additionally, our school district must take part in a survey by the New York Department of health.
 Only summary information is sent.
 No names or other information about individual students are sent.
 Parents may choose to have their child’s information excluded from this survey report.
 If you do not wish your child’s information to be sent to the Department of Health or have questions, please contact your school nurse.
 Forms and information:

 Notice from NYS Health Department

 Physician's Order For Giving Medication in School Form

 Dental Health Certificate

 Letter to parents of incoming seniors (Class of 2017) regarding immunization requirement